jugstalt/docs-gviewonline/en/source/setup/run-local.rst

     * All necessary data (e.g., in a SQLite database)
     * A WebGIS solution that displays maps through the map server.

-Since *gView.Web* replaces the previous desktop applications *gView.Carto* and *gView.DataExplorer*, it may make sense to only start this application when needed.
+Since *gView.WebApps* replaces the previous desktop applications *gView.Carto* and *gView.DataExplorer*, it may make sense to only start this application when needed.

 To do this, you need to change to the directory where the application was deployed in the previous step